test-spec-tech/bci-notes/ideas.md

 **Purpose:** Prevents artificial memories from being confused with natural experiences; enables participants to query "was this memory written?"; provides accountability in forensic and legal contexts where memory authenticity matters.

+### 7.9 Closed-Loop Read-During-Write

+The most powerful application of memory readout is **real-time content decoding during the injection itself** — reading the memory as it is being written.

+**Protocol:**
+1. During injection, a subset of recording channels continuously decode the evoked population pattern
+2. The decoded content is compared against the target specification in real-time (<10 ms loop)
+3. If the decoded content diverges from the target (e.g., the injected pattern is being pulled toward an existing attractor), the injection controller adjusts stimulation parameters within the same theta cycle
+4. After each theta cycle, the system assesses whether the written content matches the specification or whether additional injection cycles are needed

+**Advantage over post-hoc verification:** Post-hoc verification can detect failed writes but cannot prevent them.
+Read-during-write closes the loop at the timescale of injection itself, turning memory writing from an open-loop procedure (inject, wait, check) into a closed-loop one (inject, read, adjust, repeat).
+This is analogous to the closed-loop BCI paradigm that BRAND enables for motor decoding ([Ali et al., 2024](References.md)), but applied in the generative (write) direction.

+**Hardware requirement:** Simultaneous stimulation and recording on spatially interleaved channels.
+Stimulation artifacts must be suppressed within ~1 ms to allow readout on adjacent channels.
+This is the most demanding specification in the system — current artifact rejection methods introduce ~2-5 ms dead time, which is acceptable for the ~10 ms phase windows used in injection.

+### 7.10 Preplay Exploitation

+Rather than writing a memory entirely de novo, the system can exploit the hippocampal network's tendency to generate **preplay** — spontaneous sequences representing trajectories not yet experienced (§2.4).

+**Protocol:**
+1. During calibration, monitor spontaneous hippocampal sequences during quiet rest
+2. Identify preplay sequences that approximate target memory content (using the content decoder in reverse: does any spontaneous sequence resemble the specification?)
+3. When a close-match preplay event is detected, deliver a reinforcing stimulation pulse that strengthens the spontaneous trace
+4. Repeat over multiple rest periods, selectively reinforcing preplay that converges toward the target content

+**Advantage:** This approach works **with** the hippocampal network's intrinsic dynamics rather than against them.
+The resulting memory trace is guaranteed to be on-manifold (because it was generated by the network itself) and is less likely to interfere with existing memories (because the network's own competitive allocation processes selected the neurons).
+The tradeoff is speed: preplay exploitation may take hours to days, while de novo writing can be completed in a single session.
+For non-urgent writes (e.g., educational content), preplay exploitation may produce more natural, better-integrated memories.

 ---

 ## 8. Risk Analysis & Ethics